sous-chefs/rsync/README.md

 License and Author
 ==================

-Author:: AUTHOR_NAME
+Author:: Jesse Nelson <spheromak@gmail.com>

-Copyright:: YYYY, Opscode, Inc
+Copyright:: 2012, Opscode, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.